 The tendering process can be described as following:

 - Selection and receipt of an “electronic signature”

 The electronic signature completely replaces handwritten signatures and is legally binding.
-It is created using cryptographic encryption, and valid for one year.
+It is created using cryptographic encryption and is valid for one year.
 All government tenders are conducted electronically, so to participate, the company (LLC, or JSC) has to obtain an “electronic signature”.
-Foreign companies or individuals are not permitted to obtain an electronic signature, so they have to rely on their Russian partners, who receive it through www.gosuslugi.ru.
-This process can take some time, because the government tenders require an enhanced qualified electronic signature.
+Foreign companies or individuals are not permitted to obtain an electronic signature, so they have to rely on their Russian partners, who receive it through https://www.gosuslugi.ru/.
+This process can take some time because the government tenders require an enhanced qualified electronic signature.

 - Registration on electronic platforms

 All government tenders are conducted on the Unified Information System in the Field of Procurement.
 All the bidders must register on this site.
 SMEs specifically can use eight federal electronic platforms, the operators of which take payments from the winners.
 It is enough to register on the Unified Information System on the Field of Procurement and the companies can participate on these eight federal electronic platforms.